informalsystems/audits/Celestia/NMT Audit.md

 # NMT Audit summary

-The audit process was comprised of three parts:
+The audit process in Q1/2022 was comprised of three parts:

 1. **Specification overview**
    - NMT spec